foureyes/csci-ua.0002-spring2017-002-008/homework/hw10/lousy-plasma.markdown

 The dictionary contains two keys - <code>"happy"</code> and <code>"sad"</code>.
 Each of these keys holds a single synonym, a string, for that key.

 Write a program that asks the user for a phrase.
 Then compare the words in that phrase to the keys in the thesaurus.
 If the key can be found, you should replace the original word with a random synonym for that word.
 Words that are changed in this way should be printed in UPPERCASE letters.
-Make sure to remove all punctuation from your initial phrase so that you can find all possible matches.
+Make sure to __remove all punctuation__, but __keep letters/numbers and spaces__ from your initial phrase so that you can find all possible matches (numbers probably don't matter that much, though).
 Here's a sample running of your program:

 __Example Interaction__